 If the setup program displays an alert about safe mode, please click on the Yes button to continue.
-You should now see a dialog asking what language you would like to use.
-Please select the language you wish to use and press the OK button.
+You should now see a dialog asking you to agree to a license agreement.
+Please access the agreement and click on the Install button to continue with the installation.

-- You will eventually get to a screen asking the mode that you wish to use Emsisoft Anti-Malware.
+- You will eventually get to a screen asking what type of license you wish to use with Emsisoft Anti-Malware.

 - You will now be at a screen asking if you wish to join Emsisoft's Anti-Malware network.
-Read the descriptions and uncheck the options that you wish to use.
-When you are ready click on the Next button.
+Read the descriptions and select your choice to continue.

 - Emsisoft Anti-Malware will now begin to update it's virus detections.

 Please be patient as it may take a few minutes for the updates to finish downloading.

 - When the updates are completed, you will be at a screen asking if you wish to enable PUPs detection.
 We strongly suggest that you select Enable PUPs Detection to protect your computer from nuisance programs such as toolbars and adware.